eislab-cps/mbaigo/docs/README.md

 ## Examples

 Working example applications in [/examples](../examples/):
-- **three-sensors** - Complete multi-process SOA system
+- **three-sensors** - Complete service-oriented architecture with ESR, Orchestrator, and application systems

-Each example has its own README with setup instructions.
+Each example has its own README with step-by-step setup instructions.